adaltas/node-nikita/src/db/user/exists.coffee.md

 ## Options

 *   `admin_username`
     The login of the database administrator.
 It should have credentials to create accounts.
 *   `admin_password`
     The password of the database administrator.
-    provided.
 *   `database` (String)
-    The database name to which the user should be added
+    The database name to which the user should be added.
 *   `engine`
-    The engine type, can be MySQL or PostgreSQL.
-Default to MySQL
+    The engine type, can be MySQL or PostgreSQL, default to MySQL.
 *   `host`
-    The hostname of the database
+    The hostname of the database.
 *   `name`
     The new user name.
 *   `password`
     The new user password.
 *   `port`
-    Port to the associated database
+    Port to the associated database.
 *   `user` String
     User name.
-*   `log`
-    Function called with a log related messages.
-*   `ssh` (object|ssh2)
-    Run the action on a remote server using SSH, an ssh2 instance or an configuration object used to initialize the SSH connection.
-*   `stdout` (stream.Writable)
-    Writable EventEmitter in which the standard output of executed commands will be piped.
-*   `stderr` (stream.Writable)
-    Writable EventEmitter in which the standard error output of executed command will be piped.

 ## Source Code